HHS/TANF-app/docs/Technical-Documentation/Failed-Deployment-Troubleshooting.md

 Initially, we need to find the step where this failed.
 For your branch, go to CircleCI `https://www.circleci.com/pipelines/github/raft-tech/TANF-app?branch="name-of-your-branch"` and inspect the workflow which failed, likely `build-and-test`.

 ### `secrets-check`:
-Check that these steps succeeded.
-If not, you can expand the steps which should give you a read out of the offending line from either script of git-secrets or truffle0-hpog.
+These steps attempt to prevent developers from accidently committing secrets or hardcoded keys tot he repo.
+If not, you can expand the steps which should give you a read out of the offending line from either script of git-secrets or truffle-hog.
 ### `test-backend`:
+These steps ensure the backend Django application passes basic unit tests, compilation, and linting.
 ### `test-frontend`:
+These steps ensure the ReactJS application passes basic unit tests, compilation, and linting.
 ### `deploy-infrastructure-dev`:
+These steps include the essential Terraform setup.
 ### `deploy-dev`:
+These steps run through the commands needed to actually deploy this commit to the resulting app(s).

 ## Compilation/runtime failure
 **Symptom:** I deployed new code and now the app in Cloud.gov is down/just shows a white screen.

 So if the CircleCI jobs are all green, then the failure happened inside Cloud.gov.
+You can inspect the logs either via the UI or using `cf logs tdp-backend-<name> --recent`.

 ### Check that all environment variables exist in the backend app.
 1. Run the following command to see env variables for the target application: `cf env tdp-backend-<target>|less`
 2. Compare against other backend apps within cloud.gov to ensure the values are similar and that we are not missing any.
 You can also reference `deploy-backend.sh` for those that are set automatically.

 ### Check that all services, routes are bound.